Siri: Features and options

 Siri also offers numerous pre-programmed responses to amusing questions.
 Such questions include "What is the meaning of life?" to which Siri may reply "All evidence to date suggests it's chocolate"; "Why am I here?", to which it may reply "I don't know.
 Frankly, I've wondered that myself"; and "Will you marry me?", to which it may respond with "My End User Licensing Agreement does not cover marriage.
 My apologies."

 Initially limited to female voices for most countries where Siri was supported, Apple announced in June 2013 that Siri would feature a gender option, adding a male voice counterpart.
 Notable exceptions are the United Kingdom, France, and the Netherlands; those countries were first limited to male voices, then would later get female voice counterparts.

 In September 2014, Apple added the ability for users to speak "Hey Siri" to summon the assistant without needing to hold the device.

 In September 2015, the "Hey Siri" feature was updated to include individualized voice recognition, a presumed effort to prevent non-owner activation.

 With the announcement of iOS 10 in June 2016, Apple opened up limited third-party developer access to Siri through a dedicated application programming interface (API).
 The API restricts the usage of Siri to engaging with third-party messaging apps, payment apps, ride-sharing apps, and Internet calling apps.

 In iOS 11, Siri is able to handle follow-up questions, supports language translation, and opens up to more third-party actions, including task management.
 Additionally, users are able to type to Siri, and a new, privacy-minded "on-device learning" technique improves Siri's suggestions by privately analyzing personal usage of different iOS applications.

 iOS 17 and iPadOS 17 allows users to simply say "Siri" to initiate Siri, and the virtual assistant now supports back to back requests, allowing users to issue multiple requests and conversations without reactivating it.
 In the public beta versions of iOS 17, iPadOS 17, and macOS Sonoma, Apple added support for bilingual queries to Siri.

-iOS 18, iPadOS 18 and MacOS 15 Sequoia brought artificial intelligence, integrated with ChatGPT, to Siri.
-Apple calls this "Apple Intelligence".
+iOS 18, iPadOS 18 and macOS Sequoia brought large language model integration using an Apple-created foundation model, as well as ChatGPT integral, to Siri.
+This was part of Apple's push into LLM-powered features, collectively named Apple Intelligence.